flyer-ui/flyer-ui/examples/docs/cn/checkbox.md

           }，
           handleSelectAll(newValue){
               this.indeterminate = newValue
-              this.selectedItems = allCityValue
+              this.selectedItems = value ? allCityValue : []
-              this.selectAll = true
+              this.indeterminate = false
           },
           handleChangeCheckboxGroup(values){
               this.selectAll = values.length === this.options.length && values.length > 0